 As you can see, Zyro does not offer multiple website editors.
 Instead, it offers two different paths to set up your website.
 Whether you’d like to start with a blank canvas, or skip the theme selection process and get a more custom website, depends entirely on you.
 Either way, it will be a fast and easy process.

 Both AI and template websites are edited using the very same Zyro editor.
-Overall, I found it to be rather simple: but all the main features were there.
+Overall, I found it to be rather simple: but all the main design features were there, and it quickly became one of my favorite visual editors out there – it’s a proper DIY website builder experience, that still manages to be very simple.

 When you choose to “Add Section”, you get to choose from a variety of different pre-made zones, fitting with the style and color scheme of your theme.